XericZephyr/LeetCode/Gossip.md

 * Longest Increasing Subsequence: using dynamic programming, no idea how to use O(NLogN)
 * Kth Largest Element in an Array: Based on quick sort

+### Binary Search

+* Search in Rotated Sorted Array: Design corner case and do test cases.

 ## List or Pointer
 * Rotate List: Just try to fool you by different corner case
 * Remove Duplicates from Sorted Array II: Simple, just use two pointers